-Cons: Tips easily, Smaller internal capacity
+Cons: Tips easily, smaller internal capacity

 Ease of Transport

-As one of the lightest bags in this review, the Ozone does sacrifice a bit on durability.
+As one of the lightest bags in this review, this model does sacrifice a bit on durability.
 The fabrics used are some of the thinnest (210D nylon) and the zippers are not very bulky.
 We mentioned previously that the backpack straps and hip belt also used thinner materials (primarily mesh and lightweight foam) that will probably break down more quickly over time than the full strength straps on the Osprey Meridian; however, the thinner straps make them far easier to use.
 The handle and wheels are both quite sturdy, as is the lightweight framing system that gives this bag its shape.

-Unlike the Osprey Meridian, which seems big and bulky, the Osprey Ozone has a sleek, techy look to it.
-It's not necessarily that bag you would want to choose for a formal business trip, but it is a better looking bag than the REI Wheely Beast 21 or the REI Stratocruiser.
+Unlike the Osprey Meridian, which seems big and bulky, the Ozone has a sleek, techy look to it.
+It's not necessarily the bag you would want to choose for a formal business trip, but it is a better looking bag than the REI Wheely Beast 22 or the REI Stratocruiser.
 Probably our biggest complaint in this department is that the detachable daypack zipper isn't camouflaged when the daypack is in use.
 On the Meridian, there is a flap of fabric that hides this zipper when the daypack is removed, making the main bag look totally normal on its own.
 With the Ozone, the zipper remains in plain sight; it's not a huge flaw, but it's one that's worth noting.

-— Amanda Fenn
+— Cam McKenzie Ring & Amanda Fenn

 OutdoorGearLab Member Reviews

-Most recent review: November 5, 2014
+Most recent review: May 30, 2015

 Where's the Best Price?